tomaslangkaas/markof.js/README.md

 1. All characters after the opening braces `{{` until the first whitespace character or the closing braces are interpreted as an identifier.
 2. If the identifier does not correspond to a property of the `customDataObject`, nothing happens.
 That is, all syntax, including the double braces, remains in the `markof` HTML output.
 3. If the identifier corresponds to a function of the `customDataObject`, this function is called with any text left in the expression (after a delimiting whitespace character) as a single string argument.
 The original syntax in the `markof`string is replaced with the return value.
 This value is not sanitized, the function is responsible for sanitization, possibly using the `markof.safe()` function.
-4. Otherwise, the original syntax in the `markof` string is replaced with the value of the property of the `customDataObject`.
+4. Otherwise, the original syntax in the `markof` string is replaced with the `customDataObject` property value corresponding to the identifier.
 Again, this value is not sanitized.

+The provider of the `customDataObject` is responsible for preventing the object from providing data that is unsafe to inject unprocessed in HTML.